mcconvil/mase/cran-comments.md

 This is an update to mase 0.1.3.
 The new version is mase 0.1.4.

 Notably, the primary author and maintainer, Kelly McConville, has moved from Reed College to Harvard University and so her email has been changed from mcconville@reed.edu to kmcconville@fas.harvard.edu.
-Kelly's profile at Harvard can be found at the following link: https://statistics.fas.harvard.edu/people/kelly-mcconville.
+Kelly's profile at Harvard can be found at the following link: https://statistics.fas.harvard.edu/people/kelly-mcconville and here biography that details this move can be found in the biography section of here personal website: https://mcconville.rbind.io/.

-R CMD check results
+The package was tested on the following systems

+* local MacOS Ventura (13.4.1), R 4.3.1
+* win builder, R Under development (unstable) (2023-08-23 r85001 ucrt)

+And got

 0 errors | 0 warnings | 1 note

+Where the note regarded the change in maintainer email.

 # Resubmission